browserengineering/book/book/accessibility.md

 corresponding exactly to an `<a>` element, if there is other text or an `<input>` on the same line.

-We'll solve both of these problems `LineLayout` (recall there is one of these for each line of an `InlineLayout`), and union the rects of all children that are for `Text` node child of a focused parent.
+We'll solve both of these problems by painting the focus ring in `LineLayout` (recall there is one of these for each line of an `InlineLayout`).
+Each line will paint a rect that is the union of the rects of all children that are for `Text` node child of a focused parent.

 ``` {.python}
 class LineLayout: